ProtProtocols/IsoProt/HowToRelease.md

 ## Release

-  * Build image and release to DockerHub using the above version (format: "X.X")
+  * Build image and release to DockerHub using the the format: `release-X.X`
   * Release an updated version of `docker-launcher` to support the new version
+    * Note: docker-launcher will automatically detect the new version based on the GitHub tag but as a fallback uses an interal list as well.

 ## Move to next development version